Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool sets a node's fill to an RGBA color, image, or clears it.
-It distinguishes from sibling tools by referencing `node_apply_style` and `node_bind_variable` for shared styles/tokens.
+The description clearly states the tool sets a node's fill to a literal RGBA color, an image, or clears it.
+It explicitly distinguishes from alternatives (node_apply_style, node_bind_variable), making the purpose specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.